 LITEPAPER

-Autonomous agents today execute on incomplete infrastructure information.
+AI agents today execute on incomplete infrastructure information.
 Since EIP-4844 (March 2024), L1 base fee is structurally decoupled from L2 sequencer activity — a complete rollup outage is invisible to every fee-based monitoring tool.
 L1 stays at 3–8 gwei regardless.
-The more autonomous agents act on-chain, the more they deform the context they act on — demand rhythms shift, sequencers stress, bridge posting cadence changes.
-Invarians measures these structural deformations across L1 chains, L2 rollups, and bridges, and delivers two primitives that secure agent intervention: a cryptographically signed Proof of Execution Context — the certified infrastructure state at the moment of query — and a Pattern Reference — the historical record mapping each execution context to documented events.
-As price feeds are to markets, PoEC + Pattern Reference are to execution: the missing layer that grounds agent decisions in certified infrastructure state, not fee noise.
+The more AI agents act on-chain, the more they deform the context they act on, demand rhythms shift, sequencers stress, bridge posting cadence changes.
+Invarians measures these structural deformations across L1 chains, L2 rollups, and bridges, and delivers three primitives that secure agent intervention: (1) a cryptographically signed Attestation over every panel (HMAC-SHA256, independently verifiable), (2) a Regime classification per chain (12 signed codes on L1 and L2: SxDx grid), and (3) a Drift Signal per axis exposing whether the substrate is moving toward a regime transition (per-metric shift + composite drift index).
+As price feeds are to markets, signed execution state + drift signal are to execution: the missing layer that grounds agent decisions in certified infrastructure state, not fee noise.
+Built for the emerging A2A agent economy, Invarians is designed toward decentralised certification, infrastructure context as an independently verifiable primitive, not a monitored service.

 Before EIP-4844, high L2 activity produced blob-equivalent calldata pressure on L1, creating a weak but measurable fee signal.
 After Dencun (March 13, 2024), L2 batches post via blob transactions at a structurally lower cost floor.
 The mechanical coupling between L2 congestion and L1 basefee was severed.

-The consequence is systemic: fee monitors, gas oracles, and mempool scanners — every tool built on L1 economic signals — are now blind to L2 sequencer degradation, rollup congestion, and bridge backlog.
-An autonomous agent executing a cross-chain transaction during a sequencer outage receives no warning from any existing infrastructure signal.
+The consequence is systemic: fee monitors, gas trackers, and mempool scanners, every tool built on L1 economic signals — are now blind to L2 sequencer degradation, rollup congestion, and bridge backlog.
+An AI agent executing a cross-chain transaction during a sequencer outage receives no warning from any existing infrastructure signal.

 Today, no execution pipeline incorporates this structural signal.
 The structural layer is absent from every on-chain agent architecture.
 That is the gap Invarians closes.

-Invarians delivers two factual outputs.
-The agent owns the execution policy — neither primitive prescribes action.
+Invarians delivers three factual outputs in a single signed payload.
+The agent owns the execution policy, no primitive prescribes action.

 Invarians signals have been backtested against four years of public blockchain data (BigQuery).
 Two events establish the core empirical case.